7 Options for Tracking Downtime

 AlertSite offers a variety of products, including website performance monitoring.
-With their service you’ll not only be able to track downtime, but you’ll also get a variety of reports on the performance of your site from different spots around the world.
-There is a 30 day free trial for this service, but the price after the free trial is not listed.
+With their service, you’ll not only be able to track downtime, but you’ll also get a variety of reports on the performance of your site from different spots around the world.
+There is a free trial available for this service, but the price after the free trial is not listed.

-Pingdom provides their basic service for $9.95 per month.
-They monitor your site from every continent, and of course you’ll receive notifications of any problems.
+Pingdom provides their basic service for $13.95 per month.
+They monitor your site from every continent and, of course, you’ll receive notifications of any problems.
 Pingdom also provides some nice, easy to understand reports to look at the data they gather.
-They also offer a 30 day free trial.
+They also offer a 14-day free trial.

 Alertra claims to detect outages quicker and more effectively than any other monitoring service.
 They have monitoring stations set up throughout the world and you can set the time interval that you want your website to be checked.
-Their prices vary greatly depending on exactly what you want, but there is a minimum monthly charge of $7.50.
-They also offer a 30 day free trial.
+Their prices vary greatly depending on exactly what you want, but there is a minimum monthly charge of $9.95.
+They also offer a 30-day free trial.

 Dot-Com Monitor offers website monitoring and network monitoring.
 The website monitoring service includes certificate verification, content check, accessibility check, performance check, cookie support, and more.
-Services start at $9.99 per month and go up from there.
-They also offer a 30 day free trial.
+Services start at $5.99 per month and go up from there.
+They also offer a 30-day free trial.

 Montastic is a free service that offers basic monitoring.
 If you’re just getting started with monitoring your site and not completely sure what your needs are, Montastic is a safe place to start.
 For businesses that depend on their website to make sales and communicate with customers, a more complex option might be preferred.
 Montastic will check your site every 10 minutes and there are no stupid requirements like making you link back to them.

-Mon.itor.us is another nice choice if you’re looking for a free service.
+Monitis is a nice choice if you’re looking for a custom monitoring service.
 Get instant alerts and reports on your site’s performance, plus they also offer website statistics on your visitors.
 You can build a custom plan for your site’s needs and get access to premium services for free 15 days.